The History of 1 Cockle Shed & The Harvey Family, Old Town, Leigh-On-Sea, Essex

 Check out my TOY SALES on eBay!

-At the beginning of the 19th century, Leigh’s trade consisted mainly of shrimp, oysters, mussels, whelk and winkle.
-By the 1850s the oyster and whelk trade was all but abandoned, and by the early 20th century the fishing industry had been almost entirely replaced by cockles.
+At the beginning of the 19th century, Leigh’s trade consisted mainly of shrimp, oysters, mussels, whelks and winkles.
+By the 1850s, the oyster and whelk trade had all but disappeared, and by the early 20th century, the fishing industry had been almost entirely replaced by cockles.

-Richard HARVEY was born in early 1864 in Leigh and was the eleventh of twelve children born to William HARVEY and Emma GOSS.
-William was born in 1819 in Leigh and worked as a fisherman, as did his father Daniel HARVEY.
+Richard HARVEY was born in early 1864 in Leigh and was the eleventh of twelve children of William HARVEY and his wife, Emma GOSS.
+William, born in 1819 in Leigh, worked as a fisherman, as did his father, Daniel HARVEY.
 Richard’s paternal great-grandfather was John GOING, a local corn and coal merchant of some wealth.
-Emma was born in 1824 in Prittlewell, Essex and the daughter of agricultural labourer Henry GOSS who was originally from Suffolk.
+Emma was born in 1824 in Prittlewell, Essex, the daughter of agricultural labourer Henry GOSS, who originally came from Suffolk.

-When the 1841 census was taken William was age 21 and living with his parents, Daniel and Sarah, in a cottage on Billet Lane, Leigh, whilst Emma was age 15 and living with her parents, Henry and Ann, on North Street, Prittlewell.
-They married on 16th Jan 1843 at St Clement’s Church up the hill in Leigh when they were 23 and 19, although Emma stated to be 20.
-Emma was also five months pregnant at the time, with their first child born in May, followed by another eleven over the next twenty-four years.
-William’s father died the following year aged 62 and was buried in St Clement’s churchyard on 5th Apr 1844.
+When the 1841 census was taken, William was age 21 and living with his parents, Daniel and Sarah, in a cottage on Billet Lane, Leigh, while Emma, aged 15, was living with her parents, Henry and Ann, on North Street, Prittlewell.
+They married on 16th January 1843 at St. Clement’s Church in Leigh, when they were 23 and 19 respectively, although Emma stated her age as 20.
+She was also five months pregnant at the time, with their first child born in May, followed by another eleven over the next twenty-four years.

 5. Henry Harvey (1851-1852) – died aged 14 months